 Download and keep free ebooks in a variety of formats.
 These works are no longer copyrighted, and are freely available.
 Titles include Sibley’s History of Union and The Annals of the Town of Warren by Eaton.
 Copyrighted ebooks may be borrowed any time online in web, ePub and PDF formats.
 To get started, learn about borrowing here.
 You will need to sign up for a free Open Library account to borrow.
 You can even borrow Matthews’ Horse and Buggy Days!
 Questions?
 Stop by or call the library.

 The library is free to all for browsing and reference.
-Borrowing is free for residents of Union, the neighboring towns of Appleton and Hope, and the SAD 40 Consortium towns of Washington, Warren, Waldoboro and Friendship.
-Residents of SAD 40 may also get a free library card at any other SAD 40 Consortium library.
+Borrowing is free for residents of Union, the neighboring towns of Appleton and Hope, and the RSU 40 Consortium towns of Washington, Warren, Waldoboro and Friendship.
+Residents of RSU 40 may also get a free library card at any other RSU 40 Consortium library.
 Those under 18 must have a signature from a parent or guardian.
 Residents from other towns who would like borrowing privileges will be charged a $15 yearly fee per household.